School Committee - February 06, 2025

 This would be including for teachers and school administrators to use as they deem most appropriate for their own family needs.

-Finally, I deem it important for the school calendar to end by mid-June at the latest in any given year.
+Finally, I deem it's important for the school calendar to end by mid-June at the latest in any given year.

 Many camp education and enrichment and travel study abroad programs start by mid-June.